dotty-staging/pdbp/index.md

 Finally, as stated above, applicatives provide less power of expression.

-We go for monads for library developers.
+Note that we go for monads for library developers.
 Monads, being the most concrete of the three models it is also the least applicable one.
 We can live with this limitation.